everruler12/roam2github/README.md

     BACKUP_MARKDOWN: false
     ```

 - Change timeout in the backup script (not the Action itself).
-Default is `600000` ms (or 10 minutes) when not set.
+Default is `600000` ms (10 minutes) when not set.

     ```
     TIMEOUT: 300000